dhh1128/sivanea.com/avery-and-the-giant-frog.md

 Tex was not in his wheelchair when Avery saw him.
 He was sitting in the sand, digging with a shovel.

-“Hey, Avery, come see,” said Tex.
-“I’m going to dig a hole as deep as my head.”
+"Hey, Avery, come see," said Tex.
+"I’m going to dig a hole as deep as my head."

 Avery liked deep holes.
 He started helping Tex.

 They had been digging for a few minutes, and the hole was getting very deep, when Avery felt something squishy at the bottom.
 He looked in and saw some rubbery, warty stuff.

-“What’s that?” asked Tex?
+"What’s that?" asked Tex?

-“I don’t know,” said Avery.
+"I don’t know," said Avery.
 He touched it with his toe.
 It felt like a basketball except that the bumps were bigger.

-“Maybe it’s a dinosaur,” said Tex.
+"Maybe it’s a dinosaur," said Tex.

 Avery liked dinosaurs.
 He climbed in the hole and bounced up and down on the stuff.
 Suddenly he felt the sand start to shake.
 His hole wiggled and shivered, and a giant frog climbed out.